Contact Robyn or Brenda at the SD State Library and let's talk!

-What is Scan Day?
+What is a Scan For Keeps Event?

-Scan Day is an event hosted in libraries or museums across the state, in which digitization staff from the South Dakota State Library bring scanning and photography equipment to a community and digitize photographs, documents, and objects.
+This is an event hosted in libraries or museums across the state, in which digitization staff from the South Dakota State Library bring scanning and photography equipment to a community and digitize photographs, documents, and objects.

-What happens on a Scan Day?
+What happens on a Scan For Keeps Event?

 If my library or museum is the hosting organization, what are my responsibilities?

 Photographs of all shapes and sizes are encouraged, but they should be clear/ not blurry.
 The items brought in can be from any time period, but more recent items – like photographs – should have been taken by participants so there are no copyright issues.
 Photos will be scanned at a minimum resolution of 400 dpi.

 Items that are generally discouraged include: newspapers or newspaper clippings, copyrighted materials (unless permission is obtained from the copyright holder), and anything that contains private information.
-As a general rule of thumb, do not bring anything to Scan Day that you would not be comfortable having displayed online.